-Range expansions and shifts towards higher latitudes have been observed in a few species and are predicted for many more (medium confidence).
+Range expansions and shifts towards higher latitudes have been observed in a few species and are predicted for many more.
+(MEDIUM CONFIDENCE)

-The distribution range of bat species is often heavily influenced by temperature, though precipitation can also have some impact (Lundy et al. 2010; Ancillotto et al. 2016).
-Range expansions and shifts towards higher latitudes have been observed in a few species, for example Kuhl's Pipistrelle (Sachanowicz et al. 2006; Ancillotto et al. 2016), Savi's Pipistrelle (Ancillotto et al. 2018), Nathusius' Pipistrelle (Lundy et al. 2010) and Brazilian Free-tailed Bat (McCracken et al. 2018), and are predicted for many more (Rebelo et al. 2010), although accurate knowledge of distributions is missing for many species.
-The disappearance of a species from regions within their historic distribution receives more support to date through predictive modelling rather than observed records (Arumoogum et al. 2019; Razgour et al. 2021; Festa et al. 2023).
+The distribution range of bat species is often heavily influenced by temperature, though precipitation can also have some impact (Ancillotto et al. 2016; Lundy et al. 2010).
+Range expansions and shifts towards higher latitudes have been observed in a few species, e.g. Kuhl's Pipistrelle (Sachanowicz et al. 2006; Ancillotto et al. 2016), Savi's Pipistrelle (Ancillotto et al. 2018), Nathusius' Pipistrelle (Lundy et al. 2010) and Brazilian Free-tailed Bat (McCracken et al. 2018) and are predicted for many more (Rebelo et al. 2010), although accurate knowledge of distributions is missing for many species.
+However, the disappearance of a species from regions within their historic distribution receives more support to date through predictive modelling rather than observed records (Arumoogum et al. 2019; Razgour et al. 2021; Festa et al. 2023).